 We have adopted a targeted approach to identifying and tackling ethical issues, including modern slavery, in our organisation and supply chain.
-The key focus over the last year has been on embedding our current programme.
+During 2020/2021 the impact of the global pandemic has been felt both across our organisation and across our supply chain.
+This has presented challenges but we have continued to implement, embed and develop our programme, with a key focus being on the roll-out of our updated Ethical Policy.
 We will continue to keep our approach under review.